tfranzel/drf-spectacular/docs/customization.rst

         class XViewset(mixins.ListModelMixin, viewsets.GenericViewSet):
             ...

+.. note:: You may also use :py:func:`@extend_schema <drf_spectacular.utils.extend_schema>` on views to attach annotations to all methods in that view (e.g. tags).
+Method annotations will take precedence over view annotation.

 Step 3: :py:class:`@extend_schema_field <drf_spectacular.utils.extend_schema_field>` and type hints
 ---------------------------------------------------------------------------------------------------
 A custom ``SerializerField`` might not get picked up properly.
 You can inform `drf-spectacular`